 Selection of preceptors is a collaboration among faculty, preceptor, and student; faculty endeavor to place students with appropriate and qualified preceptors in or near their county of residence.
-Documentation of clinical faculty review of preceptor qualifications is completed through your advisor and/or course instructor.
+Documentation of clinical faculty review of preceptor qualifications is completed through the Medatrax Clinical Tracking System with the approval of a preceptor request.